Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a square cylinder

-\subsubsection{Scenario B: Energy Consumption with Simultaneous Control (Two Pairs and Three Pairs )}
+\subsubsection{Scenario B: Energy Consumption with Simultaneous Control (Two Pairs and Three Pairs)}

-The external energy consumption over non-dimensional time for flow control with two (a) and three (b) synthetic jets pairs around a square cylinder is depicted in \cref{fig:figure16}.
-When comparing the single-pair synthetic jets control in \cref{fig:figure14} to the multi-pair configuration in \cref{fig:figure16}, it is evident that the energy consumption in the multi-jet scenario is reduced by an order of magnitude relative to the single-jet case.
-Where two pairs of synthetic jets, $J_2^1, J_2^2$ and $J_3^1, J_3^2$, are simultaneously employed, significant peaks in action values for both configurations are shown in the initial phase in \cref{fig:figure16}(a), indicating a high energy demand at the onset of flow control.
+The external energy consumption over non-dimensional time for flow control with two (a) and three (b) synthetic jets pairs around a square cylinder is depicted in figure \ref{fig:fig17}.
+When comparing the single-pair synthetic jets control in figure \ref{fig:fig14} to the multi-pair configuration in figure \ref{fig:fig17}, it is evident that the energy consumption in the multi-jet scenario is reduced by an order of magnitude relative to the single-jet case.
+Where two pairs of synthetic jets, $J_2^1, J_2^2$ and $J_3^1, J_3^2$, are simultaneously employed, significant peaks in action values for both configurations are shown in the initial phase in figure \ref{fig:fig17}(a), indicating a high energy demand at the onset of flow control.
 This peak reflects the system response to the abrupt introduction of control forces generated by the jets.
 As time progresses, the action values stabilize, signifying that the energy required to maintain control has reached a steady state.
-Notably, the energy demand for the jets positioned at $J_3^1, J_3^2$ consistently remains lower than that for $J_2^1, J_2^2$, highlighting the greater energy efficiency of the $J_3$ configuration.
-The sustained lower action values suggest that this configuration achieves the desired flow control with less external energy input, making it a more efficient option for long-term operation.